EddyVerbruggen/Custom-URL-scheme/README.md

 ### Automatically (CLI / Plugman)
 LaunchMyApp is compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman).
-Replace `URL_SCHEME` by a nice scheme you want to have your app listen to, like `mycoolapp`:
+Replace `mycoolapp` by a nice scheme you want to have your app listen to:

 ```
 $ phonegap local plugin add https://github.com/EddyVerbruggen/LaunchMyApp-PhoneGap-Plugin.git --variable URL_SCHEME=mycoolapp